jeremyworger/ito/README.md

 which is intended to work on devices without an input human interface like keyboard or mouse, of course as well as PCs, smartphones and tablets.

-This library is composed of two parts; application and backend interfaces;
+This library is composed of two layers; application and backend interface layers.
-[Firebase](https://firebase.google.com) and [Kii Cloud](https://www.kii.com/)
-are supported currently.
+The application interface layer provides a set of APIs for JavaScript-based web applications.
+The backend interface layer works as a bridge between the application interface and a backend service.
+As a backend service, [Firebase](https://firebase.google.com) and [Kii Cloud](https://www.kii.com/) are supported currently.